chiminey/chiminey/docs/parametersweep.rst

     - **two tasks** per job if used for internal parameter sweep

+.. _unknown_param:

 Imapct of unknown parameters in a sweep map
 '''''''''''''''''''''''''''''''''''''''''''

+An **unknown parameter** is a parameter that is not needed during the execution of a smart connector.
+A **known parameter**, on the other hand, is a parameter whose value is needed for the correct functioning of a smart connector.

-Including an unknown parameter to a sweep map increases the generated number of tasks/jobs, provided that the number of the values of the unknown parameter is more than 1.
+Including an unknown parameter in a sweep map does not have any ill-effect during execution.
+However, this parameter causes an increase in the number of generated tasks/jobs, provided that the number of the values of the unknown parameter is more than one.

-Suppose ``var1`` and ``var2`` are known parameters to  a specific smart connector, and these parameters are used as part of an external sweep.
-If the end-user mistakenly provided a sweep map ``{"var1": [7,9], "var2": [42], "x": [1,2]}``,
+Suppose ``var1`` and ``var2`` are known parameters, and ``x`` is an unknown parameter of a specific smart connector; and  the sweep map is ``{"var1": [7,9], "var2": [42], "x": [1,2]}``.

-four jobs, instead of two jobs, will be created.
+    - If the sweep map is used for external parameter sweep, the number of jobs doubles due to the inclusion of parameter ``x`` with two values.
+If the sweep map is used for internal sweep, the number of tasks doubles as well.
+If the value of ``x`` is changed to ``[1,2,3]``, the number of jobs/tasks triples, and so on.

-The additional jobs
-waste computing and storage resources.
+The additional jobs or tasks waste computing, storage and network resources.
 However, there are cases where such feature is useful.
-The end-user can use this feature to run identical jobs, and then check whether the jobs produce the same output.
+    - The end-user can use this feature to run  jobs with identical inputs, and then compare whether the jobs produce the same output.

+    - If each task has unpredictable output irrespective of other variables being constant, the developer can use the feature to run many of these tasks per job, each task with different output.
+      For example, generating a random number without fixing the seed almost always guarantees a new number.

 .. [*] The total number of tasks that are generated per job depends on the type of the smart connector.
 In addition to the sweep map, domain-specific variables or constraints  play a role in determining the number of tasks  per job.